yetulaxman/csc-env-eff-1/slides/docker2singularity.md

 # Running Singularity Containers from Private Docker Images
-- One can have a create a private repository in docker registry
+- One can create a private repository in docker registry
 - In private repo, one has to authenticate before pulling an image

 - singularity pull --docker-login docker://privaterepo/image:tag
     - export SINGULARITY_DOCKER_USERNAME=username
     - export SINGULARITY_DOCKER_PASSWORD=password

 - Finally test that image works :  ./imagename.sif

 # Running Singularity Containers from  Local Docker Images
-- Sometimes pre-built docker images may not work or does not meet our needs
+- pre-built docker images may not work or does not meet our needs
-- First, save your local docker image from your machine (VM, laptop)
+- First save your local docker image from your machine (VM, laptop)
      -  Check image using the following: sudo docker images
      - sudo docker save image_id -o local_docker.tar
 - Copy tar file  to HPC environment
 - Finally, build a singularity image from the local_docker.tar
      - singularity build local_singularity_image.sif docker-archive://local_docker.tar
-     - Using docker-archive bootstrap agent.
+     - Using docker-archive bootstrap agent

-# Sinularity Cache in HPC environment
+# Sinularity Cache in HPC Environment
 - Default location: $HOME/.singularity
      - Amount of available space in $HOME in HPC systems is limited by a quota
      - Your home can be quickly filled up and end up disk space errors